 Enjoy the Town of Banff

 If you want a day of shopping, cappuccinos, and breweries stay in the Banff downtown area and enjoy a day of walking around.
 Banff Ave has tons of restaurants, boutique shops, and cheesy souvenir stores to entertain all.
+Just taking a morning to chill and walk around is truly one of the best things to do in Banff.

 Check Out Bow Falls